Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Finite-Size Effects: Even Odd

-which coincides with the prediction of the MF approach, see Eq.~\eqref{thetaeq_MF}.
-This confirms that, even without infinitely fast surface diffusion of $\Xrm$, each site in the infinite system becomes uncorrelated at equilibrium.
+We now analyze the behavior of $\bar{\theta}_{2m}$ and $\bar{\theta}_{2m+1}$.
+Figure~\ref{fig_k_eq} shows the curves of $\bar{\theta}_N$ for several small values of $N$ as a function of $k$.
+We first confirm that both the even and odd formulas give the same infinite-system limit, i.e.\ $\lim_{m\rightarrow\infty} \bar{\theta}_{2m} = \lim_{m\rightarrow\infty} \bar{\theta}_{2m+1} = \bar{\theta}_\infty$, which coincides with the Langmuir isotherm given in Eq.~\eqref{thetaeq_inf_sec2}.
+This shows that, even without infinitely fast surface diffusion of $\Xrm$, each site in the infinite system becomes uncorrelated at equilibrium.
 In a finite system, however, reactive sites are not completely uncorrelated, causing finite system-size effects on the equilibrium surface coverage $\bar{\theta}_N$.
 We investigate this correlation in Section~\ref{subsec_corr}.

 While both the even and odd cases converge to the same value of $\bar{\theta}_\infty$, they exhibit remarkably different convergence behaviors.
 Figure~\ref{fig_k_eq} shows that finite system-size effects are more significant and persist longer when $N$ is even.
 In the odd case, we observe that for each value of $N$ there is a range of $k$ centered around $k=1$ where the $\bar{\theta}_N$ values are close to $\bar{\theta}_\infty$.
 The width of this region increases as $N$ increases.
 In the even case, the discrepancy between $\bar{\theta}_N$ and $\bar{\theta}_\infty$ is significantly larger and convergence as $N\rightarrow \infty$ is slower over the entire range of $k$.
-A more detailed analysis of the finite system-size effect as measured by $\varepsilon = \lvert\bar{\theta}_N - \bar{\theta}_\infty \rvert$ shows that as $N$ increases, $\varepsilon$ decreases exponentially (i.e.\ $\varepsilon\sim e^{-c(k)N}$) in the odd case, whereas the difference decreases like $\varepsilon\sim N^{-1}$ in the even case, see Section~II.D.1 of the \SI.
-Interestingly, we find that the odd case, i.e.\ $\bar{\theta}_{2m+1}$ in Eq.~\eqref{thetaeq_evenodd}, is equal to the Pad\'e approximation~\cite{BakerGravesMorris1996} of Eq.~\eqref{thetaeq_inf} around $k=1$ with orders $(m-1,m)$, meaning that it is the best rational approximation around $k=1$ up to a given order in the power series expansion.
-In Section~\ref{subsec_size_surfdiff}, we revisit the slower convergence of the even case.